 Organised by the Law Society Finuas Skillnet and the Mayo Solicitors’ Bar Association, the two-day annual conference is an opportunity for local solicitors to stay up-to-date with important practice changes such as limited liability partnerships (LLPs), drafting wills and conveyancing.

 Small practices and sole practitioners

 This year the conference has a particular focus on smaller practices and sole practitioners.
 It comes as the Law Society provides special supports for local solicitors and their businesses through the Small Practice Support Project.

 The project, which was launched in February this year, makes 11 strategic recommendations to help sole practitioners and smaller firms in rural and urban Ireland grow their businesses and achieve greater success for their clients, their firms and their local communities.

-Mayo solicitor Dermott Morahan of Oliver P. Morahan & Son, Westport, is the President of the Mayo Bar Association and attended the event.
+Mayo solicitor Dermott Morahan of Oliver P. Morahan & Son, Westport, is the President of the Mayo Bar Association and is attending today’s event.
 He said solicitors and smaller law firms in rural Ireland face many unique challenges.

 “Smaller law firms aren’t just like small businesses – we are small businesses.
 Many of the challenges solicitors face in smaller firms are similar to those faced by other business owners,” he said.

 “Solicitors practicing in the west of Ireland employ hundreds of people in high-quality professional jobs,” he explained.
 “We are business advisors, legal advisors, employers, colleagues and friends.
 Although the role of a solicitor is a valuable and fulfilling one, we also need support and advice to ensure the success of our own practices.”

 “The Law Society’s Small Practice Support Project is working to support us as businesses as well as legal experts by offering tools and resources on how to efficiently manage and grow our practices.